felipehcrfernandes/digital-lib/LLM-DETAILS.md

 - audit logging for AI-triggered operations
 - role-based access control if the project later gains authentication

-## Interview Summary
+## Summary

-If discussed in an interview, the implementation can be summarized like this:
+The LLM integration follows a simple and controlled design:

 - the LLM was added as an additive orchestration layer, not as a replacement for the backend
 - tool execution is bounded and server-side
 - business rules remain in the existing service layer
-- the implementation intentionally favors clarity, safety, and explainability over sophistication
+- the implementation favors clarity, safety, and explainability over sophistication
-- the feature demonstrates practical LLM integration while keeping the project easy to run and review